JackHon55/DND_Master_Release/README.md

 # Notes
 1. Allows user to create sticky notes that can be placed around the screen.
 2. WIP no method of deleting them yet other than manually from the dnd_stat.txt They can be closed off and stored

+* If the program still looks odd, check the following
+1. You are using the windows 100% scaling, not the custom one that you can access under Scale and Layout->Advanced scaling settings
+2. In the Advanced scaling settings, make sure "Fix scaling for apps" is turned on
+3. Right click DND_HP.exe->Properties->Compatibility->Change High DPI setting, ensure everything is not ticked